Ferlab-Ste-Justine/terraform-libvirt-minio-server/README.md

     - **ping_interval**: Interval at which kes should ping vault to ensure it is alive
 - **prometheus_auth_type**: Authentication mode for prometheus scraping endpoints.
 Defaults to **jwt**.
 - **godebug_settings**: Comma-separated list of settings for environment variable `GODEBUG`.
 Defaults to empty.
+- **minio_os_uid**: Uid that will be assigned to the minio user for the os.
+Defaults to 999.
+This is needed to reprovision vms with pre-existing data volumes reliably without incurring delays chowing a lot of files.
 - **server_pools**: List of server pools.
 This is used for non-ferio deployments.
 Each entry takes the following fields:
   - **domain_template**: Template for the domains of the servers in the pool, which will be expanded with the **servers_count_begin** and **servers_count_end** values.
 Here is an [example](https://github.com/Ferlab-Ste-Justine/kvm-dev-orchestrations/blob/main/minio/servers.tf#L31).
 For more details, see distributed deployments in minio's documentation.
   - **servers_count_begin**: Numerical value that will be put in the domain template for the first valid domain in the pool.